BlockchainCommons/developer-web-site/_pages/frost-meeting2-summary.md

 * So had to write a specification for DKG themselves
 * "Practical Schnorr Threshold Signatures without the Algebraic Group Model" offered a new model
    * Replaces broadcast abstraction with Equality protocol

+ChillDKG
+* Wraps EncPedPop
+* Which Wraps SimplePedPop

-* SimplPedPop!
+SimplPedPop!
 * Requires making sure there's no malicious signer
 * That's where the new Eq (Equality) protocol comes in
 * Need to check INTEGRITY and AGREEMENT

-CHILLDKG
-* Wraps EncPedPop
-* Wraps SimplePedPop

 EncPedPop
-* Encrypts SImplePedPop
+* Encrypts SimplePedPop
 * ECDH key pairs

-ChillDKG
+In ChillDKG ...
 * Signers have long-term key pair
-* Eq uses concerte CertEq
+* Eq uses CertEq
    * Everyone sends a signature of their Eq input to everyone
    * Signers terminate when they receive valid signatures from all 'n' parcipants

 But do you backup?
-* Seed once
+* Seed backed up once
 * Recovery data per DKG session
    * The same for all participants!